RouEmpire/the-creative-media-note/pages/SEO.md

 - # On-Page SEO Factors
 	- The Biggest and simplest SEO we make is using Headers Tag such as `<h1>` , `<h2>` to `<h6>`
 	- Use the Keyword in your site, Keyword that can tell SEO's bot what your site is about
-	- The Most Important tag is the
+	- The Most Important tag is the one that in the `<head>` tag, called `<title>`.
+You have to put the page title here and those SEO's bot will